neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/ObjectManagement.rst

 If a file named *Objects.yaml* exists in the *Configuration* directory of a package, it will be included during the configuration process.
-The YAML file should stick to FLOW3's general rules for YAML-based configuration.
+The YAML file should stick to TYPO3 Flow's general rules for YAML-based configuration.

 *Example: Sample Objects.yaml file*